 The Fitbit Charge 2 has ConnectedGPS (which will piggyback your phone's GPS when you're out for a run to get accurate distance data), workout modes and Relax which uses the HR sensor to track guided breathing exercises.
 The Alta HR was updated to offer Cardio Fitness Score, which is essentially a dumbed down VO2 Max reading – although in our testing we found it to be fairly off the mark.

 We assume the breathing feature could be added as an update for the Alta HR but it's a shame not to see it on this lifestyle device as we reckon it would be a good fit.
 As for the sports features, this will depend on what you want to get out of your Fitbit - remember these two trackers are the same price so it really is a question of form versus function.

 As the name suggests, the Alta HR does have a heart rate sensor like the Charge 2.
-Sleep tracking, which now brings heart rate data into the insights, is available on both trackers if you want to wear your wearable in bed.
+Sleep tracking, which now brings heart rate data into the insights, is available on both devices if you want to wear your tracker in bed.
 And of course both use the Fitbit app and ecosystem with its graphs, dashboards, leaderboards and new features like Adventure challenges.

 Neither of these Fitbit trackers is trying to masquerade as a smartwatch but it's worth noting the smartwatch-like features.
 Both trackers handle notifications, including from some third party apps like WhatsApp and Facebook Messenger, though we prefer reading them on the Charge 2 as a clipped message than on a slant as they are displayed on the Alta HR.